Home Compare BAX vs FRE.DE

 Price setup map for BAX and FRE.DE Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer BAXFRE.DE Relative valuation Structural strength

 Fresenius SE & Co.
-KGaA still looks stronger, and the price setup does not materially undermine that lead.
+KGaA looks stronger on relative valuation, while the broader price setup remains mixed.

 Valuation position uses Forward P/E and peer-relative PE percentile (idx_pct_pe) where available.